,

 Therapeutic Function Local anesthetic

-General Description Tetracaine hydrochloride is a local anesthetic drug and an ester derivative of p-amino benzoic acid.
+General Description It is a local anesthetic drug and an ester derivative of p-amino benzoic acid.
 It acts by interfering with the entry of sodium ions into nerve cells and is one of the commonly used topical anesthetics.

-Biological Activity tetracaine hcl is a potent local anaesthetic and a channel function allosteric inhibitor.tetracaine hydrochloride is a calcium channel protein inhibitor and blocks voltage-sensitive release of ca2+ from sarcoplasmic reticulum. tetracaine is a potent local
+Biological Activity tetracaine hcl is a potent local anaesthetic and a channel function allosteric inhibitor.It is a calcium channel protein inhibitor and blocks voltage-sensitive release of ca2+ from sarcoplasmic reticulum. tetracaine is a potent local.

 Biochem/physiol Actions Blocks voltage-sensitive release of Ca2+ from sarcoplasmic reticulum.